CTE Month Highlights at NJ County Vocational-Technical Schools

 The judges then rate the presentations; when all the scores are complied, the program with the highest point total wins the Quality Cup.
 This year’s top-scoring program was culinary and pastry arts.

 NJCCVTS assistant executive director Jackie Burke served as a judge for the first time this year and came away wowed by the students and their skills.
-Read her blog to about the event to learn more and see more pictures.
+Read Jackie Burke’s blog to learn more about the event and see more pictures.

 Gloucester County Institute of Technology HOSA Students Advance to State Competition